Most people don’t give cybersecurity and construction project management a second thought until they become the victim of a cybercrime.

 When we use cloud-based services and software, we’re not relying on our own network’s security protocols, and unless you work for a major corporation, that’s probably a good thing.

-Most personal and even small business and organization networks don’t get the security attention they should, which makes them vulnerable to attacks and breaches.
+Most personal, small business, and organizational networks don’t receive the security attention they should, which makes them vulnerable to attacks and breaches.

 It could be something as simple as reusing a password or forgetting to back up that leads to a significant cybersecurity breach, and it happens a lot more often than you think.
 Even companies with a network technician or service provider can fall behind, and that’s all it takes to leave the digital door open.

-Companies that provide cloud-based services and software have whole teams dedicated to security.
-They think about it day and night, upgrade systems as soon as needed, and usually have automatic backups.
+Companies that provide cloud-based services and software typically have dedicated teams focused on security.
+They think about it day and night, upgrade systems as needed, and usually have automatic backups.
 That means your information will remain safe and retrievable even if something goes wrong.

-They should also use advanced security like one-time passwords and multi-factor authentication.
-If all else fails, even if your account is breached, they can usually get you back in when you contact tech support.
+They should also utilize advanced security measures, such as one-time passwords and multi-factor authentication.
+If all else fails, even if your account is compromised, they can usually help you regain access when you contact tech support.

 Communication Is a Target

-The construction industry has always been a slower technology adopter than most other industries.
-While that is changing, this industry is still seen as a soft target for anyone hoping to break into networks, steal data, or launch a ransomware attack.
+The construction industry has historically been a slower adopter of technology than most other industries.
+While that is changing, the industry is still perceived as a soft target for those seeking to infiltrate networks, steal data, or launch a ransomware attack.

-Companies and organizations of all sizes, including huge construction material manufacturers, are the victims of massive cyber attacks, and they can cost a lot of money, disrupt all kinds of systems and processes, and grind work to a halt.
+Companies and organizations of all sizes, including large construction material manufacturers, are victims of massive cyberattacks, which can be costly, disrupt various systems and processes, and bring work to a halt.

 You don’t have to be in the construction industry to be at increased risk, either.
 Since many cyberattacks are designed to spread via emails or traditional software systems, you could be swallowed up by this kind of event if you work with construction companies, professionals, or anyone attached to the industry.